SJTU-IPADS/HEDB/README.md

 <p align="center">
   <img src="scripts/figures/types.jpg" width = "760" height = "180" align=center />
 </p>
 **Type-I EDB**: To build an EDB, one can [place an entire database inside an isolated domain](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/type-1.md), or confidential computing unit (as in Intel SGX, AMD SEV, Intel TDX, ARM Realm, IBM PEF, AWS Nitro, Ant HyperEnclave, or whatever you name it).
 However, Type-I EDB should prevent database admins (or DBAs in short) from managing the database.
 If DBAs were able to log into the DBMS, they would inspect user data.

 **Type-II EDB**: Cloud DBaaS vendors such as Azure, Alibaba, Huawei and others provision operator-based EDBs.
 You can dive into the source code to navigate how to build such an EDB using PostgreSQL's [user-defined types (UDTs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/hedb--1.0.sql) and [user-defined functions (UDFs)](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/udf).
 Type-II EDB allows DBAs to log into the database, but keeps data always in ciphertext (at rest on disk, in transit over network, and in use in memory) to avoid potential leakage.

-However, for Type-II, we have discovered an attack named "Smuggle".
-You can learn how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which recovers an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct oracles.
+However, for Type-II, we have discovered a type of attack named "Smuggle".
+You can learn how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which recovers an integer column in TPC-H. The reason why Smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct oracles.

 ## Smuggle Attacks